mmu-webdesign/Level4-web-term-1/CSS/css01/01-intro-css.md

 A document is usually a text file structured using a markup language — `HTML` is the most common markup language, but you may also come across other markup languages such as `SVG` or `XML`.

 Presenting a document to a user means converting it into a form usable by your audience.
-Browsers, like Firefox, Chrome, or Edge , are designed to present documents visually, for example, on your laptop, tablet or mobile.
+Browsers like Firefox, Chrome or Edge are designed to present documents visually, for example, on your laptop, tablet or mobile.

 > Note: A browser is sometimes called a `user agent`, which basically means a computer program that represents a person inside a computer system.
 Browsers are the main type of `user agent` we think of when talking about CSS, however, it is not the only one.
 There are other `user agent`s available — such as those which convert HTML and CSS documents into PDFs to be printed.

-CSS can be used for very basic document text styling — for example changing the color and size of headings and links.
+CSS can be used for document text styling — for example changing the color and size of headings and links.
 It can be used to create layout — for example turning a single column of text into a layout with a main content area and a sidebar for related information.
 It can even be used for effects such as animation.

-Have a look at the links in this paragraph for specific examples.
+CSS has been taken to new levels by people like [Diana Smith](https://diana-adrianne.com/) and [Louise Flanagan](https://lou-flan.com/) who both ‘paint’ in code.

+<iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Fvicenews%2Fvideos%2F370559090286411%2F&show_text=0&width=476" width="476" height="476" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>

 ## Browser default styles